acmsigsoft/EmpiricalStandards/docs/Replication.md

 <method>

-- describes the original study in appropriate detail, including
+- describes the original study in appropriate detail, including:
   - [ ] the research questions of the original study
   - [ ] the design of the original study
   - [ ] if applicable, the participants of the original study (their number and any relevant characteristics)
   - [ ] the artifacts of the original study
   - [ ] the context variables of the original study that might have affected the design of the study or interpretation of the results
   - [ ] the major findings of the original study
-  - [ ] if the replication is not the only replication of the original study, i.e., it is a part of a *family of replications*, a brief summary of the previous studies and replications is provided, including information about how the studies were related, conclusions drawn and current state of knowledge about the topic
 - [ ] describes the level of interaction with the authors of the original study if the original researchers are not involved in the replication
 - [ ] describes and motivates the changes to the original study (design, participants, artifacts, procedures, data collected, and/or analysis techniques)